It’s thought that a whopping 90% of women experience PMS, and the range of symptoms that accompany it can be tough to deal with.

 Hormone treatments can be a great way to help alleviate your breast pain, as they can match the natural hormones in your body and regulate them each month.

-Bioidentical progesterone cream could be the solution you need — helping to eliminate PMS symptoms through the use of a natural hormone treatment.
+Bioidentical hormone cream could be the solution you need — helping to eliminate PMS symptoms through the use of a natural hormone treatment.

-The bioidentical progesterone will replicate the hormone that your body will naturally produce when you need it the most, allowing your PMS symptoms (including breast pain) to be soothed.
+The bioidentical hormones will replicate the hormone that your body will naturally produce when you need it the most, allowing your PMS symptoms (including breast pain) to be soothed.

 Breast pain and tenderness is a totally normal PMS symptom.
 However, it’s important to know the signs that it could be something more, as you may need to see a doctor.
 It could be pregnancy or an infection, both of which aren’t life-threatening but will need the attention of a doctor.